LukasZahradnik/PyNeuraLogic/docs/evaluation.rst

     model = template.build(Backend.JAVA, settings)

-Then we can 'build' the examples and queries (dataset) to input samples, yielding different computation graphs.
+Then we can 'build' the examples and queries (dataset), yielding a multitude of computational graphs to be trained.

 .. code-block:: Python